 Save the Date and We’ll “See You” in September

 Our hope is that Sprint will truly be Not Conf.
 Instead, it’s a virtual event where you can pick and choose among sessions.
 We want all five hours of sessions to be like NGINX itself: lightweight, fast, and simple.
 Tune in and learn, or team up and compete.
 It’s your call.

 NGINX Sprint will be free to attend.
 When you register we’ll collect just enough information to send you calendar reminders for the sessions you select and to save your spot in the hackathon if you choose to compete.

 So, what do you do next?

-Save the dates of September 15–17.
-The registration site is launching soon, and we’ll let you know when you can sign up.
-In the meantime, please give us your feedback on the following questions, in the comments section below.
+Block out September 15–17 on your calendar and register for free.
+Please also give us your feedback on the following questions, in the comments section below.
 We welcome any other suggestions too!
 Let us know how else you’d like to participate in NGINX Sprint.